pavedroad-io/pavedroad/salt/README.md

 ## Getting Started

-A bash bootstrap script must be downloaded to the target device and run to install the Deveopment Kit.
+A bash bootstrap script must be downloaded to the target device and run to install the Development Kit.
-This script first installs _curl_, _git_ and _salt_ on the target device and then clones the PavedRoad Deveopment Kit repository.
+This script first installs _curl_, _git_ and _salt_ on the target device and then clones the PavedRoad Development Kit repository.
 SaltStack in master less mode is used to install the development environment.
 Thus the bootstrap script runs _salt-call_ to apply the salt states in the cloned repository to the target device.
 Running the bootstrap script installs the complete development environment.

-Information needed to perform this installation is here: [Install](/salt/INSTALL.md).
+See the information needed to perform this bootstrap: [Install](/salt/INSTALL.md).

 ## Development Environment